oelegeirnaert/threefold_hydra_node/README.md

 ### Frameworks
 - Django Cookiecutter (bootstrapping a Django project): https://github.com/cookiecutter/cookiecutter-django
 - FrontEnd (MaterializeCSS which is based on the Google Design Principles) https://materializecss.com/breadcrumbs.html

+# Disclaimer
+Use this software on your own risk.